glic3rinu/passlib/docs/lib/passlib.hash.mysql323.rst

     password hashes.

-This class implements the first of MySQL's password hash functions, used to store it's user account passwords.
+This class implements the first of MySQL's password hash functions, used to store its user account passwords.
 Introduced in MySQL 3.2.3 under the function ``PASSWORD()``, this function was renamed to ``OLD_PASSWORD()`` under MySQL 4.1, when a newer password hash algorithm was introduced (see :class:`~passlib.hash.mysql41`).